E-119

 Very Antique Spanish Oil Container or Sacramentary in Silver.
 18th Century

-This exceptional Spanish oil stock or sacramental container, dated to the 18th century, is a unique piece for any collector of religious antiques.
-Crafted entirely in silver with a stunning gilded interior, this oil stock stands out for both its functionality and its ornamental beauty.
-The oil stock features two hinged lids, each opening to reveal distinct compartments.
-One lid is marked with a "C," referring to chrism, a sacred mixture of oil and balsam used in various sacraments such as baptism, confirmation, and ordination.
-The other lid bears the mark "CH," corresponding to the oil of catechumens, used to anoint those preparing for baptism.
+This exceptional Spanish olearium or sacramentary, dated to the eighteenth century, is a unique piece for any collector of religious antiques.
+Entirely crafted in silver and featuring a dazzling gilded silver interior, this olearium stands out both for its functionality and its ornamental beauty.
+The two lids of the olearium open to reveal two distinct compartments.
+One of the lids is marked with a "C", referring to the chrism, a sacred mixture of oil and balm used in various sacraments such as baptism, confirmation, and ordination.
+The other lid bears the mark "CH", corresponding to the oil of catechumens, used to anoint those preparing for baptism.

-The oil stock presents Spanish hallmarks, though the specific city or silversmith could not be identified, adding an air of mystery to this valuable piece.
-It could potentially be older than the 18th century, but due to the lack of precise identification of the hallmarks, this cannot be confirmed.
-Nonetheless, the zigzag mark, indicating the purity of the metal, is a common practice in Spanish silverware, affirming its Spanish origin.
+The olearium bears Spanish hallmarks; however, the specific city or silversmith could not be identified, adding a halo of mystery to this valuable piece.
+It could be earlier than the eighteenth century, but due to the lack of precise identification of the hallmarks, this assumption cannot be confirmed.
+Nonetheless, the zigzag mark, indicating the purity of the metal, is a common practice in Spanish silverwork, thus confirming its Hispanic origin.